Block storage with enterprise cluster-wide volume management

 Compared to TCP/IP a young alternative is RDMA.
 It requires NICs that are RDMA capable.
 It can run over InfiniBand networks, which come with their own cables and switches.
 It can run over enhanced ethernet (DCB) or on top of TCP/IP via an iWARP NIC.
 It is all about enhancing performance while reducing load on the CPUs of your machines.

 You get the documentation for WinDRBD in our content hub at docs.linbit.com.
+To learn more about WinDRBD as a software click the link below:

 In the HPC world InfiniBand became the most prominent interconnect solution about 2014.
 It is proven technology, and with iWARP and RoCE it bridges into the Ethernet world as well.